ThaiTechTales/aws/real-time-data-processing-iot/README.md

 **NoSQL Databases (DynamoDB):**
 NoSQL databases like Amazon DynamoDB are designed to handle unstructured or semi-structured data with high flexibility and scalability.
 Unlike traditional relational databases, DynamoDB uses a key-value model, which is ideal for handling dynamic IoT data with varying attributes.
 It offers low-latency access for real-time applications.

-**Data Visualisation with QuickSight:**
-AWS QuickSight enables the creation of interactive dashboards and visual reports from data stored in services like DynamoDB.
-Visualisations help identify trends, anomalies, and insights from the IoT data, providing stakeholders with actionable intelligence in an accessible format.

 **ETL (Extract, Transform, Load) Pipelines:**
 ETL is the process of moving data from a source system, transforming it into a usable format, and loading it into a target system for analysis.
 In this architecture, AWS Glue performs ETL by extracting data from DynamoDB, transforming it as necessary, and loading it into Amazon Redshift for complex querying and deep analytics.